polkastream/pstr/README.md

 # Tokenomics
-PSTR is minted on [Binance Smart Chain (BSC)](https://www.bnbchain.org/) with an initial maximum supply of one billion (1,000,000,000) tokens.

-PSTR is built with an Automated Farming (AF) feature that includes:
+PSTR is minted on [Binance Smart Chain (BSC)](https://bscscan.com/token/0x3cdd71d99cb393928b74d549d4cb0a6ffe0a60a8) with an initial maximum supply of one billion (1,000,000,000) tokens.
+This BEP-20 token is built with an Automated Farming (AF) feature that includes:

 - A 4% fee is automatically applied to all transactions, from which 3% is distributed to holders, and the remaining 1%, up to 50% of the max supply, is permanently burned.
 - After 50% of the maximum supply is burned, the fee remains at 4% with all of it distributed to holders and 0% burned.